Star-Mdakane/e-commerce-product-page/README.md

 ## My process
 1. I put the skeleton together, using desktop view first since it is complicated to do mobile first.
+2. I follewd up by doing tablet and mobile view.
+3. The sizing and the image sizes can prove challenging if you don't mind.
+I had troble with the p element inside the button so it was bus shrinking and ruin my UI.

 ### Built with